 Blog Talk Radio Transcript: Using Facebook for Post Adoption Support, Air Date 10-10-17 (you may listen to the podcast by clicking on the audio link, or read the transcript of the podcast below)

 Your child is having a meltdown, and you feel like a failure as a parent.
 Where do you go for support?
 There are countless “how to” parent books, but who has time to read them?
-This podcast is about a couple of adoptive moms who turned to social media to connect with other adoptive parents for support, to share resources, and to build a sense of community for adoptive parents.
+This podcast is about a couple of adoptive moms who turned to social media to connect with other adoptive parents for post adoption support, to share resources, and to build a sense of community for adoptive parents.

 Jennifer J: Hi, and welcome to Adoption Focus.
 This is Jennifer Jaworski with Adoption Associates of Michigan.
 This is Adoption Associates’ premiere talk radio blog show.
 Adoption Associates and its staff are trusted leaders in adoption, and we have placed over 5200 children into loving homes.
 Since 1990 we have advocated, supported, and nurtured both birth families and adoptive families, and helping families grow through the adoption process is important to us.
 Our offices are located in Jenison, Lansing, Farmington Hills, and Saginaw, and our private adoption services are available throughout Michigan.

 One of Adoption Associates’ commitments is to this weekly radio show, so thank you so much for listening in today.
 We hope that you find this forum to be inspirational, educational, and thought-provoking as well.
 I am happy today to welcome to Adoption Focus Betsy and Amanda.
 Hi ladies.